wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.I.6

 <p class=fip id=p6>
-6.&emsp;Innocence is incapable of sacrificing anything, because the innocent mind has everything and strives only to protect its wholeness.
+6. Innocence is incapable of sacrificing anything, because the innocent mind has everything and strives only to protect its wholeness.
 <sup>2</sup>It cannot project.
 <sup>3</sup>It can only honour other minds, because honour is the natural greeting of the truly loved to others who are like them.
 <sup>4</sup>The lamb “takes away the sins of the world” in the sense that the state of innocence, or grace, is one in which the meaning of the Atonement is perfectly apparent.